HeleneHjort/Socialdata/Analysis.md

        width="900"
        height="600"
 />
-    <figcaption>Fig 13: Most people have a Bachelor of Arts og Bachelor of Science, not everyone takes a Master's degree.</figcaption>
+    <figcaption>Fig 13: Most people have a Bachelor of Arts, Bachelor of Science, and a MBA .</figcaption>
 </figure>
 The figure below shows an overview of which educational institutions are the most widely attended by the startups' employees.
 Stanford University is the most attended school, also by people from startups located in other cities, showing that this is a widely preferred university.
 It is actually a statistical fact that the majority of entrepreneurs in the US are graduates of Stanford University [[13]](https://www.demandsage.com/startup-statistics/){:target="_blank"}{:rel="noopener noreferrer"}.
 The university closely following Standard in attendance is Havard University and Berkley.
 Interestingly the number of Harvard attendance from CA is almost identical to the number from NY.
 Showing that the university.
 People start businesses in different cities than where their education is from, which may mean that the choice of the city has an influence when starting a business.
 The overall trend is that the educational background is within an Ivy League school.
 This shows a correlation between starting a business and having an Ivy League education.
 This may be because there is a greater focus on entrepreneurship, networking and a better financial background.
 <figure>